- What do you make of these first 23 chapters of The Ladder of Perfection?

 It’s ever-topical theme is that of the search for God through contemplation, and the gradual progress of the soul through purgation to illumination and union.
 Walter Hilton describes this journey with great insight, in language of considerable beauty and simplicity.
 Under his guidance modern readers, whose talent for prayer is lying fallow and buried, will discover how to unearth it and develop it into a source of joy and strength.

-Together, over eleven weeks, we shall read and discuss the complete text - focussing on specific chapters each week.
+Together, over eleven weeks, we read and discussed the complete text - focussing on specific chapters each week.

-We will be reading the Penguin Classic version, translated by Leo Sherley-Price.
-This book is out of print so we will be uploading the relevant chapters onto our website so you can read them ahead of the group meeting.
+We read the Penguin Classic version, translated by Leo Sherley-Price.
+This book is out of print so the relevant chapters have been uploaded onto our website so you can read them.

-Each week Canon Emma will begin with a brief introduction followed by discussion and then concluding with prayer.
+Each week Canon Emma began with a brief introduction followed by discussion and then concluded with prayer.

 Week One - 7 January: Book I, The Contemplative Life: Chapters 1 - 23

-Week Five – 11 February (rescheduled from 4 February due to sickness): Looking Within: Chapters 77 - 93
+Week Five – 11 February (rescheduled from 4 February due to sickness): Book I, Looking Within: Chapters 77 - 93

 Week Six - 25 February: Book II, Reflecting the Image of God: 1- 9

-Week Eight - 11 March: The Pilgrim Path to the City of Peace: Chapters 21 - 26
+Week Eight - 11 March: Book II, The Pilgrim Path to the City of Peace: Chapters 21 - 26

 Monday 24 March - The Feast of Walter Hilton

-Week Eleven - 1 April: The Special Grace of Contemplation: Chapters 41 - 46
+Week Eleven - 1 April: Book II, The Special Grace of Contemplation: Chapters 41 - 46

 ONLINE BOOK GROUP: The Ladder of Perfection by Walter Hilton (1340-1396)